darinz/ML/practice-1/p2/solution_p2.md

 **Key insight:** **k-fold CV** trades **computational cost** for **estimation accuracy** - larger k is more accurate but more expensive.

-**23. What is the primary encouragement of the L1 regularization term in Lasso regression?**
+**Problem 23.
+What is the primary encouragement of the L1 regularization term in Lasso regression?**

 *   (a) Encourages the model to fit the training data more closely.
 *   (b) Encourages the model to have large coefficients for all features.